HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 #### 3. **Time and Seasonal Analysis**

 - Examine fluctuations in the top five crimes in St. Louis, MO across different times of the day, days of the week, and seasons of the year.
-- Identify any seasonal or temporal patterns in the top five crimes in St. Louis, MO incidents, such as spikes in specific months or times.
+- Identify any seasonal patterns in the top five crimes in St. Louis, MO incidents, such as spikes in specific months or times.

 ### 4. **Crime Type Analysis**